Pandorax100/Loqate/README.md

 ### Adding Services to Dependency Injection Container

-To use Pandorax100.Loqate with dependency injection, you need to register the required services in your application's dependency injection container.
+To use Pandorax.Loqate with dependency injection, you need to register the required services in your application's dependency injection container.

 #### Example for ASP.NET Core: